AppThreat/atom/README.md

 ## Generating atom files

 atom files (app.⚛ or app.atom) are zip files with serialized protobuf data. atom cli is the preferred approach to generate these files.
 It is possible to author a generator tool from scratch using the [proto specification](./specification/atom.proto).
-We offer samples in [Python](./specification/samples/python-atomgen/README.md) and [Deno](./specification/samples/deno-atomgen/README.md) for interested users.
+We offer a sample in [Python](./specification/samples/python-atomgen/README.md) for interested users.
 We also offer proto bindings in additional languages which can be found [here](./specification/bindings/).

 Example code snippet for generating an atom in python.